Androz2091/discord-player/docs/faq/common_errors.md

 -   Download from official FFmpeg website: **[www.ffmpeg.org/download.html](https://www.ffmpeg.org/download.html)**
 -   Node Module (ffmpeg-static): **[npmjs.com/package/ffmpeg-static](https://npmjs.com/package/ffmpeg-static)**
--   Avconv: If you want to use avconv instead of ffmpeg, install it on your system or place avconv executable at the root of your project.
+-   Avconv: If you want to use Avconv instead of FFmpeg, install it on your system or place Avconv executable at the root of your project.

 # "something" is not working